delucis/starlight-markdown-blocks/docs/src/content/docs/custom-blocks.md

 ---
 title: Custom blocks
+description: Learn how to write your own renderers for custom Markdown blocks
 ---

 As well as built-in blocks, Starlight Markdown Blocks allows you to write custom block renderers to control the mark-up needed for your specific use case.